 Here is exactly how to register as autónomo with Social Security in Spain using Importass.
-You will see the steps, what data you must have ready, timing rules, what to choose for your base, and how the €80 flat rate works.
-Since 2018, autónomos must do these trámites online, so you will need Cl@ve or a digital certificate.
-If you were searching “how to register as autonomy with social security,” this is the same process, just using the correct Spanish terms.
+You will see the steps, what data you must have ready, timing rules, how to choose your contribution base, and how the €88 flat rate works in 2026.
+Since 2018, autónomos must complete these trámites online, so you will need Cl@ve or a digital certificate.

 Q&A